elephantrobotics/MarsCat-docs-en/page/3-Begin-your-life-with-MarsCat.md

 ![](..\image\MarsCat_demo\1619491344308.png)

+When you first turn on MarsCat, it may take a lot of time.

-## 3.3 Getting the Chaging Station ready
+## 3.3 Getting the Charging Station ready

 Charging Station is used for MarsCat charging, the specific usage can refer to **How to use Charging Station.**